qutech/QuMADA/docs/tutorials.rst

 	map_gates_to_instruments(station.components, measurement_script.gate_parameter)

 You are now asked for each registered gate/terminal to specify an instrument (or instrument channel) to map to.
 All available instruments are listed, you simply have to type in the number corresponding to the correct instrument.
-As Qtools' :ref:`gate mapping<Station and Instruments>` has well defined parameter names the parameters are mapped automatically once the correct measurement instrument is specified.
+As QuMADA' :ref:`gate mapping<Station and Instruments>` has well defined parameter names the parameters are mapped automatically once the correct measurement instrument is specified.

 .. note::